 In the event of termination or expiry of the Agreement, Finbourne shall promptly and securely at the choice of the Customer either return or delete or destroy all customer data (except for any personal data which the Data Protection Laws require to be stored).

 Customer may request deletion of all personal data at any time except for any personal data that the Data Protection Laws require to be stored and except to the extent that deletion may adversely affect Finbourne’s performance of its obligations or the exercising of its rights under the Agreement.

 This DPA shall be effective from the Effective Date of the Agreement and shall terminate automatically on the expiry or termination of the Agreement.

 3. Data processing

-FINBOURNE shall only process personal data in accordance with the documented instructions of Customer unless required to do so by a Member State of the European Union or the European Union.
+Finbourne shall only process personal data in accordance with the documented instructions of Customer unless FINBOURNE is required to process such personal data by any applicable laws to which FINBOURNE is subject.
 Customer shall ensure that all instructions (including the provision of instructions via configuration tools and APIs made available for the Service) comply with the Data Protection Laws.

 Additional instructions outside the scope of the documented instructions require prior written agreement between the parties and may result in additional fees payable by the Customer.

 Finbourne may notify any relevant Supervisory Authority of any circumstance that has arisen in relation the processing of personal data, but only to the extent that it (acting reasonably and in good faith) believes that this is necessary in order to comply with Data Protection Laws.